EViasValdez/EViasValdez/README.md

 - Other repositories feature works of past assignatures.
 - All programs are listed with a description of them.
 - Some other documents have been updated to making them compatible with more modern engines.
-- Certain projects don't work properly due to code issues.
+- Certain other projects don't work properly due to code issues.
 - I have changed the format of most of my repositories.
 ## ●│██▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄██│●